 Money (for your) matters

 It is with both security and efficiency in mind that we highly recommend looking for an integration with LawPay in your practice management software.
 LawPay is not just a certified member benefit of 47 state bar associations; it is the only payment processing platform that is fully IOLTA compliant, making the process of managing your trust and operating accounts easier than ever.
 From a lawyer’s point of view, LawPay is the way to go.
-However, when keeping the needs of your clients in mind, definitely search for a practice management software that provides your clients (and you) with options for legal billing: PayPal and Stripe are two popular platforms that are certainly worthwhile to look for as integrations with your software in addition to LawPay.

 Few traits are more appreciated within businesses than the ability to accommodate the unique needs of the customers who invest their money and time in your services.
 This is why it is imperative to offer payment plans to clients who qualify for them.
 This is a process that, although tremendously beneficial to clients, can easily become overwhelming for your firm if it is not automated.
 Therefore, a practice management software whose legal billing features include the ability to set up payment plans is absolutely crucial.
 These plans should encompass automatic reminders for your clients, as well as notifications to you for overdue payments and payments received.
 The ability to fit your billing structure to your clients’ budgetary capabilities is a fundamental component of optimizing your firm’s customer service.